Please confirm topic selection

 • always obtain MRI prior to open reduction and stabilization

-• if disc herniation with presence of spinal cord compression then you must use an anterior approach and do a discectomy
+• if disc herniation with presence of spinal cord compression, use an anterior approach to perform discectomy

 • Techniques